paulschick/cot-excel-processor/README.md

 ### Command Line Options

 - `-env`: Use a `.env` file instead of command line arguments.
 Defaults to true.
 This will ignore all other command line arguments.
+- `-yearRangeOnly`: Process the XLS files for only the range of years provided.
+Defaults to true. if false, all XLS files in the download directory will be processed.
 - `-download`: Download reports before processing.
 Defaults to true.
 If false, you must have `.xls` files in the download directory.
 - `-startYear`: Start year for report dates.
 Defaults to current year.
 - `-endYear`: End year for report dates.
 Defaults to current year.
 - `-downloadDir`: Directory for downloaded reports.
 Defaults to `./data/xls`.